 What are the living arrangements like - do I have my own bath, for instance?

 Kvindehjemmet is a modern, newly renovated building with five floors and a good environment for both adults and children.
 When you move into Kvindehjemmet, you get your own apartment, and you can lock the door.
 In the apartment, there are two smaller rooms and a private bathroom with bath.
 We have furnished the rooms, so you have as much space as possible.
 The beds, for instance, can be folded up, so children will have more room to play.
 There is also a small refrigerator in the apartment.

 You will be moving to a floor where there are other women and children.
 It will be easy to meet others in the same situation as yourself, and there are many women and children who like that.
 On every floor, there is a big kitchen which is shared by everyone.
 You will have your own space in the refrigerator and your own cabinet space.
 Twice a week, you can pick up food that we receive from a food bank.

 There are two living rooms and a playroom on every floor.
 There is also a big courtyard behind the building where you, and your children if you have any, can play or just relax.
-There is room at Kvindehjemmet for a total of 36 women and approx. 30 children.
+There is room for up to 36 women and approx. 30 children divided between four floors.

 What if I cannot or do not want to move to a women’s shelter?

 Not everyone chooses to move to a women’s shelter when they have experienced violence.
 Others will think about it for a long time before they make the decision.
 We want you to know that there are many ways to get help.
 Contact us and let us talk about your situation and what you can do.